pimpbot9000/monte_carlo_tree_search/README.md

 #### Fun fact

 As it happens, MCTS starts the game virtually every time by placing a piece in the middle column.
-This is considered to be a best strategy for the starting player according to human intuition, experience and mathemagicians.
+This is considered to be the best opening move according to human intuition, experience and mathemagicians.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four#Mathematical_solution) it is *objectively* the best play: "*The solved conclusion for Connect Four is first player win.
 With perfect play, the first player can force a win \[...\] starting in the middle column.*".
 I take this as a proof that my MCTS implementation is doing something rite.

 ## Running the application